 You want more goodness in your life right?!
 More money?
 More wealth?
 More experiences?
 More time?
 More meaning?
 More satisfaction?
 More for you?
 More for your children?
 More for your family?
 More for others?

-This blog is about how Mama’s like you and I can earn more money, use our time more effectively and be more satisfied.
-It’s about finding wealth, fulfilment and the often elusive, ‘I’ve got this’ feeling.
 I absolutely love to encourage others.
 I get all excited and animated when someone wants to have an aspirational, find your mojo kind of conversation!
 I’m all about how to achieve that ‘all is good’ feeling in life.

 I’m heading towards 40 and I’m tired of feeling not quite where I want to be.
 I was almost too busy for motherhood, squeezing it in because my body clock was against me, not because I felt ready!
-I have a constant nagging feeling that I am running out of time for all the important things that require more money and time.
-Loving after myself does not come naturally.
+I have a constant nagging feeling that I am running out of time for all the important things that require more money and more time.
+Looking after myself does not come naturally.
 I have struggled with self image and giving too much of myself.

 I am determined, stubborn and persistent.
 I am a weird mix — hard as nails, and incredibly emotional; a creative soul, with an appetite for business; I am both judgemental and kind; I probably come across confident, but I’m often at war with my self talk.
-I’m constantly seeking the freedom to 'live'!
+I’m constantly seeking the freedom to really live!

 My money story

 I thought that good grades and hard work would give me a high flying corporate job that would save me from everything I feared.
-Despite my good grades and hard work I cannot say I have prospered.
+Despite my good grades and hard work I cannot say I have prospered financially.
 And as it turns out I don’t even want a corporate job anymore!
 I have come to realise that it takes more than big dreams and hard work to become wealthy, stay wealthy and have the time freedom we desire.
 Writing publicly about something so personal is terrifying, but also feels like a necessary part of my healing.

 I feel the pain and frustration of being a mother struggling to find her place, a mother wanting to build herself up and achieve for the sake of her family.
 I am a mother tied down by lack of time and money — two of the most powerful resources available to the human race.

 The truth is, money is a taboo subject and I’m no expert on it.
 So, why am I writing about this again?!
-Because my experiences of money tell me that things would be a lot better for a lot of people if we spoke more openly about money and if we got way more comfortable with it.
+Because my experiences of money tell me that things would be a lot better for a lot of people if we spoke more openly about money, and if we got way more comfortable with it.